-Another example of a quantitative measure is to measure processes using sigmas (a sigma is a statistical indication of variation) and parts per million defects.
-A sigma is essentially a measuring device that is an indication of how good a product or service is.
+of how good a product or service is.
 The higher the sigma value the lower the number of defects.
-For example, 3 sigma equals 66,807 defects per million opportunities, while 6 sigma equals 3.4 (these values assume a normal distribution with a process shift of 1.5 sigma).
+For example, 3 sigma equals 66,807 DPMO, while 6 sigma equals 3.4 DPMO (these values assume a normal distribution with a process shift of 1.5 sigma).
 The sigma level is a means of calibrating performance in relation to customer needs.

-The concept of 6 sigma (a quality improvement framework) has developed from its origins in Motorola in the 1980s as an approach to improving productivity and quality and reducing costs.
-Six sigma is the pursuit of perfection and represents a complete way of tackling process improvement, involving many of the concepts, systems, tools and techniques described in this book.
-The 6 sigma concept is currently very popular as a business improvement approach.
-It is a quantitative approach to quality improvement.
-The key features include a significant training commitment in statistics and statistical tools, problem-solving methodology and framework, project management, a team-based project environment, people who can successfully carry out improvement projects (these are usually known as black belts and green belts), leaders and project champions.
+The concept of six sigma (a quality improvement framework) has developed from its origins in Motorola in the 1980s as an approach to improving productivity and quality and reducing costs.
+Six sigma is the pursuit of perfection and represents a complete way of tackling process improvement from a quantitative approach, involving many of the concepts, systems, tools and techniques described in this book.
+The six sigma concept is currently very popular as a business improvement approach.
+The key features include a significant training commitment in statistics and statistical tools, problem-solving methodology and framework, project management, a team-based project environment, people who can successfully carry out improvement projects (these are known as black belts and green belts, based on the martial arts hierarchy), leaders (master black belts) and project champions.